Geoffrey Cox (journalist): Career

 His career in journalism began in 1935 when he joined the News Chronicle.
 He covered the Spanish Civil War from Madrid, then went to Vienna and Paris for the Daily Express in which he broke the news in 1939 that British troops had arrived in France.
 He then covered the Winter War from Finland.
 He was critical of the Soviet attack on Finland but foresaw that the Red Army would defeat the Germans.

-He enlisted in the New Zealand Army, serving in Crete and North Africa as an Intelligence Officer on Freyberg's staff, then was First Secretary at the new New Zealand Embassy in Washington (when Walter Nash was Minister to the United States) before serving in Italy.
+He enlisted in the New Zealand Army, serving in Crete and North Africa as an intelligence officer on Freyberg's staff, then was First Secretary at the new New Zealand Embassy in Washington (when Walter Nash was Minister to the United States) before serving in Italy.
 In 1945, Cox was appointed a Member of the Order of the British Empire (Military Division).

 In 1956 he joined ITN, the new commercial TV channel in Britain as News Editor of Independent Television News.
 In the 1959 New Year Honours, Cox was appointed a Commander of the Order of the British Empire, and in the 1966 New Year Honours he was knighted as a Knight Bachelor.
 He started News at Ten in 1967.
 In 1977 Cox joined Yorkshire Television (YTV) as Ward Thomas' Deputy Chairman.

 In the 2000 Queen's Birthday Honours, Cox was appointed a Companion of the New Zealand Order of Merit, for services to New Zealand and New Zealand interests in the United Kingdom.

 Personal life

 He married Cecily Turner in 1935; they had two sons and twin daughters; his wife died in 1993.
+Cox died in 2008 just 5 days shy of his 98th birthday.